pfrenssen/raiff-cli/README.md

 This project allows to do basic actions on the Bulgarian Raiffeissen Online banking software through the command line.
-I wrote this because I have RSI and cannot use a mouse, and it is practically impossible for me to use the website.
+I wrote this because I have RSI and cannot use a mouse, and it is very difficult for me to use the website.
 It will also be useful for people that have a visual disability, or of you simply prefer to use the command line.

 For the moment there is only support for creating basic transactions in leva.